Transaction Retry Architecture With Retry Coordinator

 By the time minute T+1 begins, all Orchestrators are guaranteed to have received their new sub-ranges and are ready to start polling.

-Timeline example: Minute T, second 30 → Master publishes ranges (valid for T+1) Minute T, second 31–59 → Slaves and Orchestrators receive and cache new ranges Minute T+1, second 0 → Orchestrators begin polling with new ranges Minute T+1, second 30 → Master publishes ranges for T+2 ...
+Timeline example: Minute T, second 30 → Master publishes ranges (valid for T+1) Minute T, second 31–59 → Retry-Coordinator-Slaves and Orchestrators receive and cache new ranges Minute T+1, second 0 → Orchestrators begin polling with new ranges Minute T+1, second 30 → Master publishes ranges for T+2 ...

 Multi-Region Deployment